100th Infantry Battalion: Camp McCoy and Camp Shelby

 In Oakland, the 100th boarded a train to their final destination, Camp McCoy, Wisconsin.
 Immediately following their arrival to Camp McCoy many of the Nisei felt animosity and distrust from fellow soldiers and military and political leaders.
 The 100th was quartered in tents, four soldiers per tent, which contained a bunk bed, blanket, towels, and backpack.
 It would be several months until the Nisei moved into military barracks.
-Eventually soldiers were permanently placed into military units, such as Companies A through E, and pushed through physical, marksmanship, and tactical training.
+Eventually soldiers were permanently placed into military units, such as Companies A through F, and pushed through physical, marksmanship, and tactical training.

-Some of the white officers and NCO's appointed to the 100th were schooled in psychology and were ordered to test their physical and military capabilities but most of all their loyalty.
+Some of the white officers and NCO's appointed to the 100th were schooled in psychology and were ordered to test the recruits' physical capabilities, military capabilities, and loyalty.
 The Nisei competed with other companies in marksmanship, baseball, softball, physical combat such as scuffles, boxing, and wrestling.

 On one such occasion that happened to prove the loyalty and bravery of the new recruits, five Nisei soldiers received the Soldier's Medal for their rescue of several local civilians from drowning on a frozen Wisconsin lake.
 On one occasion, about 25 of the Japanese-American soldiers were sent to a secret training mission on a small island, Cat Island, near the mouth of the Mississippi River.
 Some top military officers thought that the "Jap" soldiers smelled differently, and that the Nisei soldiers would give off a similar scent.
 So for three months these 25 Nisei were ordered to train attack dogs to "smell Japs."
 The training didn't work.

 Training at Camp McCoy lasted six months until on 6 January 1943 the 100th Battalion was transferred to Camp Shelby, Mississippi.
 The 100th was attached to the 85th Division under Major General Wade Haislip and would receive even tougher training than they did at Camp McCoy.
 Upon arrival at Camp Shelby the 100th received the same amount of skepticism as they did at McCoy.
 The 100th successfully passed the training exercises.
 At Camp Shelby where 100th received its most intense and advanced training and then was sent to Camp Clairborne, Louisiana for field exercises and war games.

 On return from Camp Clairborne, the 100th met up with the newly formed 442nd Regimental Combat Team on 16 July.
 On 20 July 1943 the 100th received its battalion colors and motto, "Remember Pearl Harbor," as requested by the unit.